 Electronic parts are used throughout industry to run everyday products, such as cell phones, and also highly technical products, such as aircraft, missiles, and spacecraft.
 Unlike cell phones, which are often replaced every year, the highly technical products may remain in service from 20 to more than 80 years.
 But what happens if the original electronic part, with a life cycle of 18 months, is no longer available?
 Some manufacturers have discovered that they have unwittingly purchased counterfeit ones.
 Counterfeit Electronic Parts and Their Impact on Supply Chains examines how these items are negatively affecting the aviation, spacecraft, and defense sectors and what can be done about it.
-As the inflow of counterfeit electronic parts does not appear to be slowing down, Counterfeit Electronic Parts and Their Impact on Supply Chains investigates the possible solutions to combat the issue, including legislation and standards, and other solutions that are government driven but that may be impacted by continuing budget cuts.

 Best Practices for the Detection, Identification and Prevention of Malicoius Electronic Parts and Software into Microelectronic Devices